Joon-Klaps/viralrecon/docs/output.md

     - `Gene_name`: Name of the gene containing the mutation.
 Only detects PR, RT and IN.
     - `Mutations`: Detected aminoacid mutation in this format `I72V` as `<reference_aminoacid><codon_position><alternative_aminoacid>`.
     - `Mutations_type`: Mutation's primary type.
 Can be `Major Mutation`, `Accesory Mutation` or `Other`.
-    - `Mutations_comments`: Comments from sierra-local software for that mutation.
+    - `Mutations_comments`: Resistance comments from sierra-local software for that mutation.
 Can be empty if no comments where detected.
+Only major mutations contain comments.
     - `isInsertion`: If the mutation is an insertion `True`.
 Else `False`.
     - `isDeletion`: If the mutation is a deletion `True`.
 Else `False`.
     - `isApobecMutation`: If the mutation is an Apobec mutation found in `apobecs.csv` file `True`.
 Else `False`.